Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ## Molecular Dynamics Simulation of Water and Ice by TIP5P Code ##

-We are studying the microwave heating of water and ice in terms of molecular dynamics simulations.
+We will study the microwave heating of water and ice by means of molecular dynamics of the TIP5P code (if_xyz2=.true.), or that of collapse of methane hydrate (if_xyz1=.true.).

 The 5-point molecules for water and ice are used known as the TIP5P-Ewald summation algorithm.
 A four-water molecule is specified to calculate positive two hydrogens q_H= 0.241e and negative two hydrogens q_L= -0.241e with e the electron charge.